top of page

 Improve your gut health and microbiome

 Eat a diverse range of foods: This can lead to a diverse microbiome, which is an indicator of good gut health.
-These include a source of healthy carbohydrates, good quality protein, and healthy fats.
+These include a source of healthy carbohydrates, good quality protein and healthy fats.

-In particular, legumes, beans and fruit contain lots of fibre and can promote the growth of healthy Bifidobacteria.
-Some high fibre foods that are good for your gut bacteria include:
+In particular, legumes, beans and fruit contain lots of fibre and can promote the growth of healthy Bifidobacteria

 • Raspberries